Isha139/My-Daily-Code-Challenge/README.md

 # Day 5
 # Q28.
 Given an array, find the second smallest and second largest element in the array.
 Print ‘-1’ in the event that either of them doesn’t exist.
 # Q29.
 Given an array nums, return true if the array was originally sorted in non-decreasing order, then rotated some number of positions (including zero).
 Otherwise, return false.
+# Day 6
+# Q30.
+Given an integer array sorted in non-decreasing order, remove the duplicates in place such that each unique element appears only once.
+The relative order of the elements should be kept the same.
+# Q31.
+Given an array of N integers, right rotate the array by one place
+# Q32.
+Given an array of N integers, left rotate the array by one place